Huskyeder/stackato-doc/admin/cluster/index.rst

 roles at the command line by running the :ref:`kato info
 <kato-command-ref-info>` command.

-Setup of cluster nodes is done using the :ref:`kato node
+Setup of cluster nodes is done using the :ref:`kato node setup core
-<kato-command-ref-node-attach>` setup, add, attach, and remove
+<kato-command-ref-node-setup-core>` and :ref:`kato node attach
-sub-commands.
+<kato-command-ref-node-attach>` sub-commands.

 The :ref:`kato info <kato-command-ref-info>` command will show: